 Divorce299.com is a premier company that handles uncontested divorces and annulments.
-Majority of cases we handle involve parties filing for amicable divorce, meaning that parties are in agreement to sign consent to divorce and agree on issues relating to property division, child custody, visitation, or child support.
-Other case scenario involves cases when party of the action is properly served but fails to answer the Summons.
-In that instance the Plaintiff or Petitioner might seek a default judgment by application to the court.
-Our service includes preparation, filing, and retrieval copies of divorce/annulment judgment.
+Majority of cases we handle involve parties filing for amicable divorce, where spouses are in agreement to sign consent to divorce and agree on issues relating to property division, child custody, visitation, support or alimony, if any.

 Upon request, we will provide you with a link to the New York Unified Court System where you can access and monitor the progress of your case on-line, or set up an account for divorce/annulment automatic updates.